Majorana-XYZ subsystem code

 \section{Introduction}

 In order to build a quantum computer capable of demonstrating any advantage over classical computers, we either need to sufficiently suppress the physical errors in the qubits, or execute the computation within a quantum error-correction (QEC) scheme~\cite{PRXQuantum.2.040101,Gottesman2014}.
 It is not possible to completely suppress all errors, but with QEC it suffices if the physical error rate is below the code threshold.
 In general, the smaller the error rate the larger the quantum computation we can run with given resources.

-Current state-of-the-art error rates for qubit control and measurement range from $10^{-2}$ to $10^{-6}$, which are significantly higher than e.g. those of classical ethernet ($10^{-14}$) and wireless ($10^{-10}$).
-In October 2025, IonQ demonstrated two-qubit gate fidelities of $99.99\%$ on a pair of $^{40}\mathrm{Ca}^{+}$ ions~\cite{hughes2025trappediontwoqubitgates9999}, which is expected to be tested on a longer ion chain in the future.
-Modern QEC schemes can tolerate physical errors of around $10^{-4}$ per gate~\cite{Knill2005}, though thresholds upto $1\%$ have been reported~\cite{PhysRevA.86.032324}.
+Modern QEC schemes can tolerate physical errors of around $10^{-4}$ per gate~\cite{Knill2005}, though thresholds upto $1\%$ have been reported~\cite{PhysRevA.86.032324,PhysRevA.83.020302,Raussendorf_2007}.
 It's an active research front to on one hand suppress physical error rates to be commensurate with the threshold of QEC, and on the other hand to find better theoretical QEC protocols with lower overhead~\cite{aliferis2005quantumaccuracythresholdconcatenated}.